 In a recent study, scientists explored the benefits of yogic sleep on sixty college professors.
 This study’s duration was three months, and the psychological variables included stress, anxiety, and depression.

-Yogic sleep provides us the restorative benefits of normal sleep in less time.
-However, don’t attempt to replace your normal sleep with yogic sleep; otherwise, you will fall asleep during the practice.
+Yogic sleep provides us with the restorative benefits of normal sleep in less time.
+However, don’t attempt to replace your normal sleep with yogic sleep; otherwise, you will fall asleep during practice.
 Your mind and body need restorative sleep for healthy functioning.

-Yogic sleep helps to clear the mental blockages in a very subtle manner.
+Yogic sleep helps to clear mental blockages in a very subtle manner.
 When practiced consistently, it reprograms the subconscious mind, and therefore, this ancient technique serves as a powerful mechanism for clearing psychic scars and deep traumas.

-Difference Between Yogic Sleep, Meditation, and Restorative Sleep?
+What is the difference Between Yogic Sleep, Meditation, and Restorative Sleep?

-Meditation practice requires sitting still in traditional yoga postures like the easy pose, sukhasana, or the lotus pose.
+Meditation practice requires sitting still in traditional yoga postures like the easy pose, sukhasana, or lotus pose.
 However, most people lack the flexibility to sit in these complicated poses.

 When the body is in discomfort, it’s hard to calm down the mind, and as a result, traditional meditation techniques are sometimes not apt for absolute beginners.
 That is where the yogic sleep technique proves effective.